 Take a look inside your mind to see what's going on with these projects.

-- Create a blot art.
+- Create blot art.
 Like a classic Rorschach test, fold paper in half with paint or ink in the middle and describe what you see.

-- Mind Mapping.
+- Mind mapping.
 Make a visual representation of your thoughts to figure out how your mind works.

 - Make a dreamcatcher.
 Having bad dreams?
 Create this age-old tool for catching your dreams with a few simple tools.